THE RIGHT TOOLS

 In a different article I told you about all of the cool new kitchen words Sven taught me.
+Did you read it yet?
 Those words really help me a lot to understand recipes when I cook with the Little Chefs.

 Sven also told me that it is very important to know all of the different kitchen tools, so when you read a recipe you know exactly what you need.
 Now when I cook or bake something, I read the recipe first and then I set aside all of the tools I need.
 This is a lot easier then to look for them while I cook.

 I put together a list of the most important tools and utensils you need for when you cook and bake.
-You may already have some of these in your kitchen.
+I am sure your mom has most of them already in her kitchen.
 Please make sure to read the recipe from beginning to end before you start cooking and collect the tools you will need.
-This will speed up the cooking flow and you will have the right tool for every step of the way.
-Please ask an adult for help if there is something you don’t understand. …or just ask me.
+This will speed up the cooking flow and you will have the right tool for every step of the process.
+Please ask an adult for help if there is something you don’t understand.
+Or just ask me.

 Maybe it is not just a coincidence that the letter “A” for apron is the first letter of the alphabet, because the apron is a first thing you should use in the kitchen.
 As soon as you walk into the kitchen, you should put on an apron.

 The apron protects your body and your clothes underneath from spills and splatters.
 Just like a knight wears a shiny armor, a chef wears an apron.
 There are many different fun designs, so pick the one you like.

 Because of its flat surface, a baking tray is perfect to bake cookies or brownies.
 You can also use it to roast vegetables or to bake chicken or fish.
 Make sure you line it with baking paper or use non-stick cooking spray so nothing sticks on it.

 Could you imagine a summer without a blender?
 Noooooo!